-The group is open to all members of the Century House with a good knowledge of hand quilting and machine sewing experience; however, all levels of experience are welcome to attend our sessions.
+The group is open to all members of Century House Association with a good knowledge of hand quilting and machine sewing experience; however, all levels of experience are welcome to attend our sessions.

 All the proceeds of our quilt sales are donated to the Century House Association.
-Our quilts can be purchased at Century House Mondays, Tuesday, and Thursdays between 9 am -11 am.
-We also sell our quilts at the Annual Fall Craft Fair (in 2022 it will be the Summer Bazaar in July.)
+Our quilts can be purchased at Century House Mondays and Thursdays between 9 am -11 am.
+We also sell our quilts at the Summer Bazaar and Winter Craft Sale.

 Equipment & Materials: Provided by Activity Group

 Quilting is a sewing method done to join two or more layers of material together to make a thicker padded material.

 The process of quilting uses a needle and thread to join two or more layers of material to make a quilt.
 Typical quilting is done with three layers: the top fabric or quilt top, batting or insulating material and backing material.
 The quilter’s hand or sewing machine passes the needle and thread through all layers and then brings the needle back up.
 The process is repeated across the entire area where quilting is wanted.
 A rocking, straight or running stitch is commonly used and these stitches can be purely functional or decorative and elaborate.
 Quilting is done to create bed spreads, art quilt wall hangings, clothing, and a variety of textile products.
 Quilting can make a project thick, or with dense quilting, can raise one area so that another stands out.